DoItNowokay/krackHack-lavender/README.md

 Validation and Blockchain Integration: The transaction record is validated for correctness and then added to the blockchain for secure and immutable storage.

+Storage: The blockchain can be accessed and seen on cloud of MongoDB
 # Installation
 To run this project locally, follow these steps: